Second Mortgage Debt Relief

 Debt Settlement

 Debt settlement is when an attorney negotiates for large reductions in a debt (principal and interest).
 After the second mortgage has been settled, the lien is released from the property, and the homeowner is no longer liable on the note.
-This solution is limited to second mortgages or HELOCs underwater, though, i.e., the property is worth less than what is owed on it.
+This solution is limited to second mortgages or HELOCs that are underwater, i.e., the property is worth less than what is owed on it.
 To learn more, contact a debt settlement attorney.

 Short Sale